danobi/dxuuu.xyz/src/aot-bpftrace.md

   etc.) and is backed by multiple maps (for different data types)
 * Will need to relocate pseudo-map-FDs at runtime to FDs of created maps (see BPF_PSEUDO_MAP_FD in libbpf)
-* Punting everything we can to libbpf seems like a prudent decision
-  * Map creation, map FD fixup, extern symbol resolution
-  * Reason is that some new bpf helpers (bpf_per_cpu_ptr()) require BTF ID to be in immediate operand of certain instructions, and we don't really want to redo/maintain that stuff in bpftrace
-  * Another reason is that in the future we may want to link other BPF programs in (like DWARF-based stack walker)
-  * Reasons not to include:
-    * Lots of effort to rip out current custom stuff
-    * If there's ever a bug in libbpf or we need a new feature, we are beholden to distros shipping an updated libbpf.
-We cannot vendor either as it's not going to fly with the distros.

 ## Future goals